pydantic/pydantic/docs/usage/models.md

 ## Attribute copies

-In many cases arguments passed to the constructor will be copied in order to perform validation and, where necessary, coercion.
-When constructing classes with data attributes, Pydantic copies the attributes in order to efficiently iterate over its elements for validation.
+In many cases, arguments passed to the constructor will be copied in order to perform validation and, where necessary, coercion.

-In this example, note that the ID of the list changes after the class is constructed because it has been copied for validation.
+In this example, note that the ID of the list changes after the class is constructed because it has been copied during validation:

 ```py
 from typing import List